Declared a heresy through a sneaky political maneuver in 553 A.D.

 The Councilís decision was accepted without difficulty everywhere except by the Isochristes, a group of monks in the Grand Laura of Egypt.
 They refused to accept the Councilís condemnation of Origen because they maintained that in the resurrection all men would be the same as Christ.

 At the Second Council of Constantinople (553 A.D.), known as the Fifth Ecumenical Council, the Byzantine emperor Justinian forced the Church to declare the teachings of reincarnation a heresy, and to remove reincarnation from Christian theology.
 As a result, all references to rebirth and reincarnation were removed in the Bible.
 For nearly 1,500 years, the teaching of reincarnation has been outlawed in the West.
 This ban continues to the present day.
+However, in the East, reincarnation has wide influence and acceptance among tens of millions and millions of people.
+Could they be all mistaken?

 - Origen (1955), by Jean Danielou, a biography of Origen.
 Published by Sheed & Ward, New York, New York.